PDAL/PDAL/doc/stages/readers.i3s.rst

 Options
 --------------------------------------------------------------------------------
 filename
     I3S file stored remotely, or a SLPK file stored locally.
-Remote files must be prefaced with an "i3s://", and local files must have the ".slpk" file extension.
+Remote files must be prefaced with an "i3s://".
     Exmaple remote file: ``pdal translate i3s://https://tiles.arcgis.com/tiles/8cv2FuXuWSfF0nbL/arcgis/rest/services/AUTZEN_LiDAR/SceneServer autzen.las``
-    Example local file: ``pdal info /PDAL/test/data/i3s/SMALL_AUTZEN_LAS_ALL.slpk``

 threads
     This specifies the number of threads that you would like to use while reading.
 The default number of threads to buse used is 8.
 This affects the speed at which files are fetched and added to the PDAL view.